 Applying for forgiveness: What you need to know

-Please talk to your accountant and/or legal advisor to review expected changes.
-If you’d like to continue with your application, reach out to your banker.
+If you’d like to get started with your application, please reach out to your banker.
 They will add you to a list to receive an email with details about the online forgiveness application process.

-With additional guidance coming from the SBA regarding the forgiveness process, consider the following before you proceed with a forgiveness application:
+With continuous guidance coming from the SBA regarding the forgiveness process, consider the following before you proceed with a forgiveness application:

 - Get trusted advice.
-Talk to an accountant or legal advisor about the changes made to the PPP to-date and any expected changes.
-Every situation is unique, and each borrower needs to figure out the best approach for its circumstances.
+Talk to an accountant or legal advisor about changes made to PPP rules to-date and any expected changes.
+Every situation is unique, and each borrower needs to determine the best approach for its circumstances.

 - If your application is in process, you can “pause” the forgiveness process by not executing the DocuSign.